QuantEcon/lecture-python-advanced/source/rst/markov_jump_lq.rst

 Overview
 ========

-This lecture describes **Markov jump linear quadratic dynamic programming**, an extension of the method described in the :doc:`first LQ control lecture <lqcontrol>`.
+This lecture describes **Markov jump linear quadratic dynamic programming**, an extension of the method described in the `first LQ control lecture <https://python-intro.quantecon.org/lqcontrol.html>`__.

 Markov jump linear quadratic dynamic programming is described and analyzed in :cite:`do1999solutions` and the references cited there.